Dwelling in the past

 In the village of Big Bay, guests can dine at the Thunder Bay Inn, a vacation retreat for Henry Ford and his executives that was used in the filming of the 1959 film "Anatomy of a Murder.''

-Jacobsville Lighthouse Inn B&B, Lake Linden, Mich.: In the original keeper's house, three fairly nice upstairs rooms have a shared bath, and there's a downstairs room with private bath.
-In a new separate building, there are two suites, one with whirlpool and one disabled-accessible.
+Jacobsville Lighthouse Inn B&B, Lake Linden, Mich.: In the original keeper's house, three upstairs rooms have a shared bath, and there's a downstairs room with private bath.
+In a separate building, there are two suites, one with whirlpool and one disabled-accessible.
+It's for sale.

 Whitefish Point Light Station, Paradise, Mich.: The restored 1923 Coast Guard Lifeboat Station crew's quarters has five modern and attractive rooms.
 The rate includes admission to the museum, a 10 percent discount in the museum store and a one-year membership to the Great Lakes Shipwreck Historical Society.